 The time you spend exercising is another pillar of exercise success.
 It’s the same with exercise across the board.
 However, walking is not the same as other cardio exercises.
 Whether you are walking for five minutes or five hours, the thing that makes it different is your intent.
 Walking for ten minutes to your workplace won’t have an impact as significant as hiking for three hours, for example.

 Last up in terms of what will affect your walking for weight loss is the frequency that you do it.
 Similarly to our previous point, the intent is crucial here.
-Take a power walk or a hike at the weekend and walking your dog every evening; you're going to see different results.
+Take a power walk or a hike at the weekend and walk your dog every evening; you’re going to see different results.
 To get to where you want your weight to be, you need to take this into account.
-Everyone is different, and whether or not you enjoy walking in your free time rather than a means to an end will have a huge effect too.
+Everyone is different, and whether or not you enjoy walking in your free time rather than as a means to an end will have a huge effect too.
 Find what works for you, and you should still see the benefit if you do it right.

 Going into more detail, there are other elements to consider if your goal is weight loss and weight management.
 There are different ways you can fit walking into your life, and they affect your body and your weight in different ways.